JediStamp/Connect4/README.md

 3. First player (player 1 or computer) to get 4 in a row wins.
 4. Wins can be vertically, horizontally or diagonally.

+## Further Work

+I would like to make a GUI to work with this.

 ### Good Luck!!